What is a separation agreement?

 A separation agreement is usually intended to be a final financial settlement.

-If the terms of the agreement aren't fair this is entirely different and those sorts of agreements may well be challenged.
+If the terms of the agreement aren’t fair this is entirely different.
+Those sorts of agreements may well be challenged.

 A well-drafted separation agreement will make it absolutely clear what is and what isn’t agreed

 A separation agreement is intended to be legally binding and can usually be used as evidence in court proceedings.

 - you have clearly written terms in the agreement; and

 - it is entered into without undue pressure on either of you;

 it isn’t likely to be upheld in the family court.

 Remember what looks clear to you may be not be clear to someone else.